Get notified when this course becomes available

 Be one of the first to know when you can start training.

-This course is aimed at subsurface oil and gas professionals who are familiar with the basics of CCS.
+This course is aimed at subsurface oil and gas professionals who are familiar with CCS and would like to understand the issues relating to geomechanics for CCS projects.

 Available H2 2023